 6. Use thy mind not (just) thy muscles

 When everything falls apart it’s time to step back and take a breather.
-Whether it’s for an hour or all day, don’t keep hammering away at a project if you’re frustrated.
-You’re far more likely to create more work for yourself in the end.
+Don’t keep hammering away at a project if you’re frustrated.
+You’ll likely create more work for yourself in the end.